/Nano-scale Field Effect Transistor for Single-Biomolecule Sensing

 Explore biosensing at the nanoscale

 With significant progress in CMOS process technology, we are now able to manufacture nano-scale Field-Effect Transistors (FETs) down to 7 nm.
-This has opened doors not just for better computing but also for areas like bio-sensing for proteins and DNA.
+This has opened doors not just for better computing but also for more sensitive and higher throughput bio-sensing of proteins and DNA.

 The target molecule’s properties, such as its charge, shape, hydrophilicity, etc. play a crucial role in sensing.
-Synthetic molecules can be designed to probe for the impact of different properties.
+Synthetic molecules can be designed to probe for the impact of these different properties.
 Moreover, the surface of the transistor sensor plays an important role in FET-based biosensing.
-Coatings such as Self-Assembled Monolayers (SAM), Poly-Ethylene Glycol (PEG) coatings, Atomic Layer Deposition (ALD) coatings can have a strong impact on the sensor’s signal strength.
-For the bioFET case, the sensor needs to be functionalized with special molecules that can bind specifically with the target biomolecules floating around in the electrolyte solution.
+Coatings such as Self-Assembled Monolayers (SAM), polyethylene glycol (PEG) coatings and Atomic Layer Deposition (ALD) coatings can have a strong impact on the sensor’s signal strength but also the sensor's kinetics.
+For the bioFET case, the sensor needs to be functionalized with probe molecules that can bind specifically with the target molecules floating around in the electrolyte solution.
 For the nanopore FET, coatings strongly impact the electroosmotic flow through the nanopore.
-In both cases, surface charge is a key parameter that determines signal strength and which can be tailored with coatings.
+For both devices, surface coatings can tune the surface properties like surface charge, etc. which are key parameters for the signal strength and sensor kinetics.

-During the master thesis, these FET sensors will be characterized in detail to understand their behavior for different types of target molecules and/or for different types and methods of surface coatings.
+During the master thesis, the FET sensors will be characterized in detail to understand their behavior for different types of target molecules and/or for different types and methods of surface coatings.
 Work can also be done on analyzing the noise contribution of the coatings, molecules and the effect of the electrolytic environment.
-The thesis will involve working in the cleanroom, bio-chemistry labs and on electrical characterization tools.
-Molecular sensitivity and the potential of obtaining FET-based molecular sensors will be investigated.
+The thesis will involve working in biochemistry and electrical characterization labs.
+Working in the imec cleanroom is a possibility but is not required.
+Simulation packages like GTS TCAD for FET simulations and/or Comsol for multiphysics simulations will be used to gain a deeper understanding of the underlying sensing mechanism.
+Molecular sensitivity and the potential of obtaining FET-based single-molecule sensors will be investigated.

-Type of project: Combination of internship and thesis, Thesis, Internship
+Type of project: Internship, Thesis, Combination of internship and thesis

-Required degree: Master of Engineering Science, Master of Science, Master of Bioengineering
+Required degree: Master of Science, Master of Engineering Science, Master of Bioengineering

-Required background: Bioscience Engineering, Chemistry/Chemical Engineering, Nanoscience & Nanotechnology, Physics, Electrotechnics/Electrical Engineering
+Required background: Bioscience Engineering, Chemistry/Chemical Engineering, Materials Engineering, Nanoscience & Nanotechnology, Physics

 Supervising scientist(s): For further information or for application, please contact: Sybren Santermans (Sybren.Santermans@imec.be) and Koen Martens (Koen.Martens@imec.be)